dellytools/delly/README.md

 Merge these bams using tools such as [Picard](http://broadinstitute.github.io/picard/) and tag each library with a unique ReadGroup.

 * Delly is running too slowly what can I do?
 You should exclude telomere and centromere regions and also all unplaced contigs.
-Delly2 ships with such an exclude list for human and mouse samples.
+Delly ships with such an exclude list for human and mouse samples.
 In addition, you can filter input reads more stringently using -q 20 and -s 15.
 You can also deactivate the small InDel calling using -n if you are only interested in large SVs.

 * Are non-unique alignments, multi-mappings and/or multiple split-read alignments allowed?
 Delly expects two alignment records in the bam file for every paired-end, one for the first and one for the second read.
 Multiple split-read alignment records of a given read are allowed if and only if one of them (e.g. the longest split alignment) is a primary alignment whereas all others are marked as secondary or supplementary (flag 0x0100 or flag 0x0800).
 This is the default for bwa mem.